 Sheridan: Paragraph 47, subsection 19, clause 9A, you can find it in the index under S.U.A.E.I.

-- Used in the TV version of Stephen King's The Stand, when Dr. Dietz is explaining to Stu Redman that he doesn't have the superflu:
+- Used in The Stand (1994), when Dr. Dietz is explaining to Stu Redman that he doesn't have the superflu:

 Dr. Dietz: (enters Stu's room in a full isolation suit, carrying a guinea pig in a cage) "I'd like you to meet a friend of mine.
 Meet Geraldo."